 There are a few voluntary groups that help to upkeep the Reserve.
 For further information, please contact the Sussex Wildlife Trust Ranger, Sarah Quantrill, on 01273 492630.

-There are currently cattle grazing on site as part of the Management Plan operations; there are 5 adult British Whites and 2 calves, in the field by the pathway down to the Coastguard Cottages.
-The cattle are Sussex Wildlife Trust cattle that are accustomed to being in areas where public may be but please still be mindful and keep any dogs under control.
+There are currently sheep grazing on site as part of the Management Plan operations; there are 10 sheep on site, near the golf course on the western side of the Reserve.
+They are Sussex Wildlife Trust sheep that are accustomed to being in areas where public may be but please still be mindful and keep any dogs on lead.

 Visiting the Nature Reserve

 The Nature Reserve is easiest accessed by two points; South Hill Barn in Seaford or from Eastbourne Road (A259) at Exceat Bridge.

 Free parking is provided at South Hill Barn, Seaford, the nearest post code is BN25 4JQ.
 From here is a simply stunning walk down Seaford Head to Cuckmere Valley, overlooking the Seven Sisters Cliffs and river mouth.
 Alternatively, there is parking available at the Seven Sisters Country Park, A259, BN25 4AD, that does charge a fee.
 This allows access to the Nature Reserve from the northern end of the river if you cross Exceat Bridge and access the Reserve through the rear of the Golden Galleon pub’s car park.